chongyangshi/blog.chongya.ng/content/running-a-low-cost-distributed-kubernetes-cluster-with-wireguard.md

 Under this low-budget use-case, in addition to operating a really cheap dedicated server running a self-managed KVM hypervisor (where most of my Kubernetes cluster lives), I'm also always on the look out for high-resource, low-cost virtual private server (VPS) providers which are reputable.
 After renting VPS from one of these providers, the VPS can be used as a satellite server running a Kubernetes node on its own, connected to the rest of the cluster through WireGuard.

-To put this strategy into perspective, while a `c4.large` AWS EC2 instance (a minimum spec for Kubernetes nodes) with [comitted savings plan pricing](https://aws.amazon.com/savingsplans/pricing/) costs more than $1000 year (before EBS and egress traffic cost are even factored in),  my satellite servers with the same resource specification costs me between $40 and $80 a year each, with generous amounts of local storage and egress traffic included.
+To put this strategy into perspective, while a `c4.large` AWS EC2 instance (a minimum spec for Kubernetes nodes) with [committed savings plan pricing](https://aws.amazon.com/savingsplans/pricing/) costs more than $1000 year (before EBS and egress traffic cost are even factored in),  my satellite servers with the same resource specification costs me between $40 and $80 a year each, with generous amounts of local storage and egress traffic included.

-By distributing workloads out between different providers, without losing the benefits of runing all workloads within one logical cluster, I can effectively implement the concept of "availability zones" provided by [IaaS]([https://en.wikipedia.org/wiki/Infrastructure_as_a_service](https://en.wikipedia.org/wiki/Infrastructure_as_a_service)) equivalent to those offered by providers like AWS.
+By distributing workloads out between different providers, without losing the benefits of running all workloads within one logical cluster, I can effectively implement the concept of "availability zones" provided by [IaaS]([https://en.wikipedia.org/wiki/Infrastructure_as_a_service](https://en.wikipedia.org/wiki/Infrastructure_as_a_service)) equivalent to those offered by providers like AWS.
 Hosting workloads across multiple availability zones provide redundancy between physical sites of infrastructures, while still allowing private network traffic to flow in-between.

 Of course, the hypervisor hardware running my budget VMs will not be as reliable as those of AWS EC2 nodes, and these budget providers, despite reasonable reputation of longevity, are still more likely to suddenly go bankrupt compared to AWS.
 The purpose of my exercise is to operate a bare-metal cluster as cheaply as possible.